Page 4 of 4

 maintained fires to ensure they were hot enough for vitrification to take place.

 Currently, the most popular suggestion is that the process was a symbolic

 spectacularly removing the seats of a warrior

 aristocracy.
 The dating of the construction of these forts varies from 700 BCE

 to 900 AD.

-It is not only the possible reason for the vitrification of
+It is not only the possible reason for the

 these walls that is puzzling, but also how the builders managed to apply such